 What caught my attention in those videos was the fact that those aware and health-minded Youtubers, that had just spent quite a lot of time filming the whole procedure of making that extravagant meal- were eating it while either watching YouTube, working (on their laptop), or listening to a podcast or a book.

 Already told you- I am no health master or physiological expert, but I think I can safely say that eating while totally immersed in something else- means you are either very skilled in doing many things at once, or- not really interested in what you are watching or reading (in which case- why do it?)or and I suspect this is the most probable answer- you are not really interested in paying attention to your food.

-I have to say I did a small survey before writing this post (that’s how dedicated I am!) and turns out the average young person (between 23-33) either chats with friends -if eating with people, or watches TV-if at home alone.
+I have to say I did a small survey before writing this post (that’s how dedicated I am!) and turns out the average young person (between 23-33) either chat with friends -if eating with people, or watches TV-if at home alone.

 I have to say that the unanimous answer made me wonder -maybe I’m the only one making such a big deal of eating ??

-Perhaps- but in that case-I can tell you the benefits of my method- and as usual- do whatever you want.
+Perhaps- but in that case, I can tell you the benefits of my method- and as usual- do whatever you want.

 I love eating.